 Brave are pretty confident in the benefits you’ll get using their browser.
 So confident, that these are shown as soon as you launch their browser, along with its performance.
 The browser shows you the number of ads that have been blocked, HTTPS upgrades and the time you have saved.
 But what are the other features of using Brave?

 - Browse Faster: Brave can save you time, as the browser is very fast and they boast that news sites load up to 8x faster than with Chrome or Safari.

 - Block Ads: The browser is ad-free by default, stopping unwanted ads from ever appearing on the screen.

-- Block Trackers: Improve your online privacy with Brave which stops trackers from taking your data which includes the likes of Google Analytics, Adobe Analytics, etc. By sharing fewer data with advertisers your privacy will be kept intact.
+- Block Trackers: Improve your online privacy with Brave which stops trackers from taking your data which includes the likes of Google Analytics, Adobe Analytics, etc. By sharing less data with advertisers your privacy will be kept intact.

 - Tor Integration: Brave integrates Tor into the browser and gives users a new browsing mode that helps protect their privacy not only on a device but also over the network.